flaviostutz/puppeteer-runner/README.md

   my-tests:
     build: .
-    ports:
-      - 2000:2000
-    environment:
-      - LOG_LEVEL=debug
-      - RUN_ON_STARTUP=true
 ```

 * Run "docker-compose up --build"

 * Check test results at container logs

-* Open http://localhost:2000/results to see complete results

-* Run POST "/test" to trigger a new test execution

 ## ENVs

-* RUN_ON_STARTUP - whetever to run Postman scripts during container startup. defaults to false

-* RUN_API_SERVER - whetever to run a REST API server for accepting requests like GET /results, POST /test etc. defaults to true.
-Set this to false if you wish the container to run, launch test scripts and exit with zero exit code if tests PASSED and not zero if FAILED.

 * WAIT_CONNECT_HOST + WAIT_CONNECT_PORT- wait for a successful tcp connection to host:port before starting tests

 * WAIT_TIME_SECONDS - time to wait before launching tests (after tcp connect, if defined)

+* JEST_TEST_TIMEOUT - Default Jest tests timeout.defaults to '10000'

+* JEST_MAX_CONCURRENCY - Max parallel tasks in Jest. defaults to '5'

+* JEST_RUN_IN_BAND - Run one test suite at a time, with no concurrency.
+Useful for debugging. defaults to 'false'

+* JEST_MAX_FAILURES '1' - Number of failed test suites before interrupting tests

 * All ENVs set to your container will be used to replace references in files /provisioning/environment.json and /provisioning/collection.json